Cuahutzin/WebAPIDiffLib/README.txt

 Host3 (central) will process the request by decoding, and performing a diff between these 2 byte arrays, and a result will be given to the client.
 To see an example go to ConsoleApp\Program.cs or Tests\IntegrationTest.cs

+Data between clients and servers is through HttpClient from .NET Framework (Json).
+AspNet Web Api framework automatically serializes and deserializes objects between requests and responses.

 Server base addresses:
 	Worker: http://localhost:49778/
 	Central: http://localhost:49782/